atreyasha/spp-explainability/docs/develop.md

             explainability taxonomy from that of vanilla SoPa, but don\'t claim it is decisively better

+        4.  use the three good explainability criteria to show that our technique might be better theoretically, but the real test would have to be done with a target audience\'s survey

-        4.  mention that the target audience of this explainability method is domain experts, since it is still very complicated
+        5.  mention that the target audience of this explainability method is domain experts, since it is still very complicated

-        5.  link back to background concepts when we discuss bringing neural and regex model as close to each other as possible
+        6.  link back to background concepts when we discuss bringing neural and regex model as close to each other as possible

     4. Quantization/Binarization